dev-academy-programme/orientation---Archived/4-tools/atom/README.md

 # Atom

 Atom is a text editor from GitHub.
-We'll be using it throughout Phase Zero.
+We'll be using it throughout Phase-0.
 It's fairly new (so there are occasional bugs), but it's loaded with cool features.

 To use atom, we'll first `cd` to our `workspace` directory, then we'll open Atom in that directory by typing `atom .` (remember: the `.` is the current directory) and hitting the Enter key.